shaurya101/Vehicle-Resistive-Forces-Model/README.md

 PROCEDURE
 ---------

-IMPORTANT---Import all the above files into one directory and open the same directory in Scilab.
+Important---Import all the above files into one directory and open the same directory in Scilab.

 %%%%%%%% For Track 1 %%%%%%%%